-This post shows students and new users steps to enable or disable OneDrive files on-demand when using Windows 11.
+This post shows students and new users steps to turn on or offOOneDrive files on-demand when using Windows 11.
 Files On-Demand is a feature that works with all the apps from the Windows Store, including OneDrive.

 With files on-demand, you can choose to have your files stored online only while saving disk space or set files and folders to be always available locally on your Windows device.